openlibhums/imports/docs/source/import_export_update.rst

 5. On the **All Articles** page, select **Upload Update** and upload your CSV file.

-6. A table should load in your browser showing you the data you uploaded, before you import it.
+6. A table should load in your browser showing you the data you uploaded, so you can look it over before importing it.
 If everything looks good, select **Import**.

 Metadata Field Reference